neverstopbuilding/craftsmanship/README.md

 To mark a project as conforming with these guidelines in your own documentation simply plop this little snippet in your `README.md` file:

     ##Contribution Guidelines
-    This project conforms to the [neverstopbuilding/craftsmanship](https://github.com/neverstopbuilding/craftsmanship) guidlines for.
+    This project conforms to the [neverstopbuilding/craftsmanship](https://github.com/neverstopbuilding/craftsmanship) guidlines.
 Please see that repository for details on project administration.